-The Boegoeberg area would be classified as a desert region.
-In accordance with the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) only one broad vegetation types is expected within the proposed footprint, namely Bushmanland Arid Grassland, which is considered "Least Threatened" (GN 1002, December 2011) although statutory conservation targets have not yet been met.
+The Grootdrink area would be classified as a desert region.
+In accordance with the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) only one broad vegetation type is expected within the proposed footprint, namely Bushmanland Arid Grassland (Figure 5).
+Both these vegetation types are classified as "Least Threatened" (GN 1002, December 2011) although statutory conservation targets have not yet been met.